AhmedSeemalK/Enterprise-Inference/ida/README.md

 --keycloak-admin-password <password>: The Keycloak admin password.
 --hugging-face-token <token>: The token for Huggingface.
 --models <models>: The models to deploy (comma-separated list of model numbers or names).
---cpu-or-gpu <c/g>: Specify whether to run on CPU or GPU.
+--cpu-or-gpu <c/g>: Specify whether to run on CPU or HPU.
 `````

 Execute the following command to initiate the AI Inference Deployment Suite: